Inside The Shop

 In 1997, David Wolfe opened Wolfe Editions in the Bakery Studio Building in Portland.
 Maine.
-Since then the shop has had scores of workshops, printed thirty published works, and produced innumerable fine print editions.
+Since then, the shop has had scores of workshops, printed dozens of published works, and produced innumerable fine print editions.
 The shop has always had an open door policy to encourage discussion, education, and collaboration.

 The printmaking studio consists of 1000 square feet with a Charles Brand etching press, Sturgis etching press, Wells iron hand press, R. Hoe proofing press, and a large lithography press.

 The shop is not a museum.
 Although most of the equipment is old, we use all the machines at various points in production.

 The letterpress studio consists of 2000 square feet with a Vandercook 223, a Vandercook Universal III, Heidelberg Windmill, Golding Jobber, Golding Pearl, Tufts Acorn iron hand press, Albion iron hand press, Intertype, Ludlow, and two Monotype composition casters.
 With over thirty cases of antique wood type and 100 cases of hand type, we can accommodate most needs.